davclark/edx-documentation/en_us/install_operations/source/index.rst

 This document applies to the most recent version of the edX Platform; that is, it applies to the *master* branch of the edX Platform.

 This document also contains instructions for named releases of Open edX.
-The most recent named release of Open edX is :ref:`Birch`.
+The most recent named release of Open edX is :ref:`Birch <Open edX Birch Release>`.

 .. toctree::
    :numbered: